 To apply, you will need to provide your 2019 business tax return and 2020 YTD financials among other documentation.

 You can submit your application for this business loan here.

-While the program is still in its early stages, Facebook is pledging $100M in cash grants and ad credits to 30,000 small businesses around the world.
+Facebook is pledging $100M in cash grants and ad credits to 30,000 small businesses around the world.
 The purpose of the initiative is to help small businesses:

 - Cover rent and operating expenses

 - Continue to support and pay their teams